-Piano Proficiency
+Piano/Guitar Proficiency

-The piano proficiency exam is used to assess keyboard facility in the areas of scales, chord progressions, sight reading, solo performance and accompanying.
-All Music Majors, Music Ministry Majors, Modified Music Majors and Music Minors must enroll in class or private piano beginning in their first semester as a freshman until all parts of the piano proficiency exam are passed.
+Music Major, Modified Music Major and Music Minor - Students must complete the piano proficiency exam, which is used to assess keyboard facility in the areas of scales, chord progressions, sight reading, solo performance and accompanying.
+Students must enroll in class or private piano beginning in their first semester until all parts of the piano proficiency exam are passed.
 The piano proficiency should be completed by the end of the sophomore year.
-Music education and music ministry majors must complete all parts of the piano proficiency exam prior to scheduling their student teaching experience or practicum.
+Music education and music ministry majors must complete all parts of the piano proficiency exam prior to scheduling their student teaching experience.